sokolov-group/prism/README.md

 # Short list of features:

 ## CVS-IP-MR-ADC
-- Calculation excitation energies up to MR-ADC(2)-X
+- Excitation energies up to MR-ADC(2)-X
 - Photoelectron transition intensities (spectroscopic factors) up to MR-ADC(2)-X
-- Dyson Orbitals:
+- Dyson orbitals
-- Orbital analysis or contributions to spectroscopic factors
+- Orbital analysis of contributions to spectroscopic factors

 # Authors and contributors
 [//]: # (To be moved to AUTHORS file)